All comparisonsNote-taking apps

 Google Keep

-Notion fails first because the app asks the user to organize before capturing.
+Notion fails first because it breaks when the app asks you to organize before capturing.

 Verdict